CSC207-UofT/course-project-team-scouts/phase1/progress_report.md

 Implemented TeamDatabase and Team classes.
 Reimplemnted CsvAdapter, Player and SearchForPlayer to enamble Team data loading, Player factory design method initialization and fuzzy name searching.
 Wrote some tests.

 ### Tobey

+Implemented `User`, `UserList`, `ReadWriter`, `UserReadWriter`, `LoginController`, `LoginUseCase`, and `LoginInputBoundary` classes.
+Edited the `CommandLine` class to run through a simple username and password prompt sequence according to a pre-defined User object added to the list of users.
+Within the relevant login classes, implemented serialization within the storage and retrieval of data from `users.ser`.
+Additionally, added relevant tests for the implemented Login feature.